Designers in Plain Sight

 They have created story-driven concepts that make you take notice.
 For example, Ruree Lee’s collection, “Presence/Absence”, suggests that our lack of human contact, because we are tied to our phones, is fundamentally killing our well-being.
 Kyle Denman’s “mul·ti·po·lar—ex·ist·ence” explores the interconnectivity and the multidimensionality of the human experience.
-Slow fashion advocates, Korina Emmerich and Yun Qu, want environmental justice with their anti-fast-fashion practices, but we learn from Emmerich’s Indigenous heritage how society’s customs play an integral role in the ecosystem.
+Slow fashion advocates, Korina Emmerich and Yun Qu, want environmental justice with their anti-fast-fashion practices.
+Emmerich, whose work reflects her patrilineal Indigenous heritage stemming from The Coast Salish Territory, Puyallup tribe, where sustainability is central to Indigenous culture, has built a slow and ethical brand, EMME Studio.
 Qu, whose brand is called Videmus Omnia which means We See Everything, studied classical music.
 Influenced by classical composers, she builds collections as stories, very visual compositions, as classical composers did with each piece of music for people to hear them.

 The big news is that we will hit a milestone, marking an inaugural event of exhibiting the work of contemporary designers.
-I am curating the works of 10 – 15 designers in art and gallery spaces; a first exhibition of its kind – 40+ objects from designers around the world.
-These exhibits are scheduled for Fall 2023, more to come later.
+I am curating two shows this Fall season from the works of 11 designers who have been featured on EDGE.

 We present EDGE designers in plain sight for your viewing, but mostly to understand that their work serves a purpose in our culture.